felix-le/react-completed-data-table/README.md

 # Overview

+**An application made by logical - reduced libraries and components.**

 - A todo list with useContext, tailwindcss, and jss
-- Filter component
+- Filter component - manually
-- Pagination component
+- Pagination component - working
-- unit tests
+- unit tests - on going

 - Sort by columns